serokell/blog-posts/Introduction to Free Monads/article.md

 ```

 Notice how instead of `liftF` we have to use `Free` directly here -- our branches are already of type `FreeAST`.
+As discussed earlier, in general you would use `wrap` defined in `MonadFree` instead of `Free` directly, but we're glossing over that for simplicity.
 We can now modify our interpreter `computeAST` by adding another case:

 ```haskell